devritter/BlazingExtensions/README.md

 * `if (myItems?.Any() == false)` (which does not work for `null` collections)
 * `if (myItems?.Any() != true)`
 * `if (myItems?.Count() == 0)` (which does not work for `null` collections)

-Note: As there is no competing existing extension method, I had no need to use the `Safe` prefix.

 ## `.WhereNotNull()`